lisyce/StardewValleyMods/README.md

 Ensure that both the "\[CP\] BzpAllergies" and the "BzpAllergies" mods are directly inside your mod folder.
 This mod contains both a content pack and a C# component, so SMAPI needs to be able to find both of these components.

 # For Mod Authors

-## Harmony Patches

-This mod changes core gameplay logic and thus employs some use of Harmony.
-Currently, the following methods are patched with prefix or postfix methods (no transpilers are used):

-- `GameLocation.createQuestionDialogue`
-- `Farmer.doneEating`
-- `NPC.checkAction`
-- `CraftingRecipe.createItem`
-- `CraftingRecipe.consumeIngredients`
-- `Object.getDescription`
-- `Item.canStackWith`

-All of these prefixes allow the original logic to run afterwards, so they should be fairly compatible with other mods that patch these methods.

 ## Creating Custom Allergens and Integrating Modded Items